-In an email to GPs’ nhs.net email accounts across the UK last week, ex-Mckinsey management consultant Melissa Morris, CEO and founder of Lantum (formerly Network Locum - same company, different name), has responded to growing criticism on social media of its business model and its impact on the terms of engagement of GP locums by announcing its merger with the founders of Locum Organiser.
+In an email to GPs’ nhs.net email accounts across the UK last week, ex-Mckinsey management consultant Melissa Morris, CEO and founder of Lantum (formerly Network Locum - same company, different name), has responded to growing criticism on social media of its business model and its impact on the terms of engagement of GP locums by announcing its merger with the locum invoicing app Locum Organiser.

 Locum Organiser, founded in 2009 by Chris Mew and GP locum Dr Sian Mew, has been a popular independent platform for locums to manage invoices and pension forms.
 In an email to its users last month, it was explained that the new ‘partnership’ was taking place since its users were asking for help finding locum work.

-In 2015, the same company also acquired the rLocums GP booking platform with no plans then to change their operations, but from early 2018 will be fully merging both sites.
+In 2015, the same company, then known as Network Locum, also acquired the rLocums GP booking platform with no plans then to change their operations, but from early 2018 will be fully merging both sites.
 According to one of Lantum’s investors, this is “feeding a stated strategy of unifying locum booking needs across the UK onto a single platform.”